JK-SHIN-PG/OnReviewServImprovement/Readme.md

   - os : Ubuntu 18.04
   - Python == 3.7

-we recommend to create new virtual environment.
-Run this code to create your own virtual environment.
+Run this code to create your own virtual environment. (you can skip it, but we recommend creating a new virtual environment for this implementation)
 ```bash
 conda create -n 'env_name' python=3.7
 conda activate 'env_name'